Colorado Springs Trespassing Attorney

 Second Degree Criminal Trespass

 Criminal trespass charges in the third degree are the least serious charge.
 This can be charged when someone unlawfully enters or remains on someone else’s property that is not a private dwelling or property that is fenced or otherwise enclosed.
+An example of this could be driving onto a vacant field to look at the stars or hiking across private property.
 Most third-degree criminal trespassing charges are considered petty offenses, carrying a potential penalty of up to 10 days in jail, a fine of up to $300, or both.

 Charges for criminal trespassing are often brought with other charges.
 Charges of robbery, theft, or burglary typically add a trespassing component to the mix.
 In addition to fines and jail time, someone convicted of criminal trespassing will also be subject to court costs, probation, and a criminal record that may follow them for the rest of their life.